13. Investment properties

 Significant disposals during the period:

-In total, 1,267 (1,743) rental apartments were divested in Finland.
-The most significant divestment was the sale of 294 rental apartments to KAS Group in December.
-The divested apartments are mainly located outside SATO’s primary operating area.
+In total, 294 (1,267) rental apartments were divested in Finland, with a combined value of EUR 46.2 (66.5) million.
+The most significant divestments were the sale of 95 rental apartments to Nordea Life Assurance Finland Ltd in February and the sale of 96 rental apartments to JHS-Kiinteistöt Ltd. The divested apartments are mainly located outside SATO’s primary operating area.

-SATO's investment properties mainly comprises of rental apartments that are located in the largest growth centres.
-Approximately 78 per cent of the housing property is located in the Helsinki region.
-Investment property value is taken care of by renovation and repair activity based on their lifecycle and repair plans.
+SATO's investment properties mainly comprise of rental apartments that are located in the largest growth centres.
+Approximately 80 per cent of the housing property is located in the Helsinki region.
+The quality of investment properties is maintained by renovation and repair activities based on the properties' lifecycle and repair plans.
 Increase in the fair value of SATO's investment property was mainly due to market price levels, reclassifications from measurement group to another when legal restrictions have ended and changes in parameters used in valuation.

 Some of the investment properties are subject to legislative and usage restrictions.
 The so-called non-profit restrictions apply to the owning company and the so-called property-specific restrictions apply to the investment owned.
 The non-profit restrictions include, among other things, permanent limitations on the company’s operations, distribution of profit, lending and provision of collateral, and the divestment of investments.
 The property-specific restrictions include the use of apartments, the selection of residents, the setting of rent and divestment of apartments, and they are fixed-term.

-The valuation of SATO’s investment properties is based on a method which has been prepared by SATO in co-operation with a third party expert (currently: JLL (Helsinki office)).
+The valuation of SATO’s investment properties is based on a method which has been prepared by SATO in co-operation with a third party expert (currently JLL, Helsinki office).
 The external expert quarterly issues a statement on the applicability of SATO’s valuation methods, the appropriateness of sources of information used and the credibility of the valuation.
-As part of the valuation process, the external expert also reviews each SATO's property on site every three years.
+As part of the valuation process, the external expert also reviews SATO’s each property on site every three years.
 Existing properties located in St. Petersburg are valuated by a third party expert (currently JLL, St. Petersburg office).
 The principles and methods used in the fair value valuation are approved by the Corporate Management Group.
 During the valuation process all the periodical changes are analysed.
-The result of the valuation and the periodic change in fair value booked through profit and loss are reported to the Corporate Management Group and the Board of Directors.
+The result of the valuation and the periodic change in fair value booked through profit and loss are reported to the Corporate Management Group and Board of Directors.

-At inception investment properties are booked at acquisition value, which includes transaction costs.
-Later investment properties are valuated at fair value.
-Gains and losses from changes in fair value are booked through profit and loss in the period when they are incurred.
-Fair value is the price at which the property would trade in a competitive auction setting.
-Fair value of investment properties represents the price in local primary market taking into account the condition and location of the property.
+At inception, investment properties are recognised at acquisition value, which includes transaction costs.
+Thereafter, investment properties are recorded at fair value.
+Gains and losses from changes in fair value are recorded through profit and loss in the period when they are incurred.
+Fair value of an investment property represesents the price that would be received for the property in an orderly transaction, taking place in the local (principal) market, considering the condition and location of the property.

 SATO measures investment properties at fair value which are based on: